kasirgalabs/ERIC/README.md

 </details>

+We can encrypt (xor) given instructions with given keys by combining them.

 #### 2.2.
 Instruction-Level Partial Instruction Specific Encryption ####

-For any instruction, we can encrypt with
+For any instruction, we can encrypt each instruction with

 ### [3.
 Memory-Level Encryption](https://github.com/kasirgalabs/ERIC/blob/main/README.md#3-memory-level-encryption) ###